Bennu is a 28-year-old writer, gamer and philosopher from sunny Queensland, Australia.

 In terms of the trophy list, Tales of Xillia 2 provides a full suite of trophies that are linked to various titles that can be earned over the course of the game.
 These range from story-related events through to maximising each character’s affinity with Ludger.
 There are also combat-related titles ranging from monster encounters to performing highly intricate linked arte chain combos and even returning challenges from the previous game such as performing certain unique character abilities for each character a set number of times.
 It’s certainly not an easy list by any stretch, but most of the difficulty comes in it being time-consuming.
 Upon obtaining the Platinum trophy, I had clocked in about 125 hours.
 Granted, I probably wasn’t the most time-efficient with everything but it is still quite a lengthy endeavour to undertake.
 So, take that into consideration if you’re looking at going for the Platinum.

-As mentioned earlier, Tales of Xillia 2is set in the lush world of Rieze Maxia and the barren landscape that makes up Elympios.
+As mentioned earlier, Tales of Xillia 2 is set in the lush world of Rieze Maxia and the barren landscape that makes up Elympios.
 The game focuses its narrative lens on new character Ludger Will Kresnik, who resides in the city of Trigleph with his older half-brother Julius and their pet cat Rollo.
 Ludger dreams of working at the Spirius Corporation with his big brother but unfortunately fails the entrance exam.
-As a result, Ludger finds employment at Trigleph station as a cook but just so happens to start his first shift on the same day as terrorist group Exodus launches an attack at the station and hijacks a train.
-Upon having a run-in with a young girl, Ludger winds up boarding the train which sets in motion the events for his journey throughout the game; as he winds up with a substantial financial debt and attempts to reach the elusive Land of Canaan while butting heads with the formidable Great Spirit of Time known as Chronos.
+As a result, Ludger finds employment at Trigleph station as a cook, but just so happens to start his first shift on the same day as terrorist group Exodus launches an attack at the station and hijacks a train.
+Upon having a run-in with a young girl, Ludger winds up boarding the train which sets in motion the events for his journey throughout the game; as he winds up with substantial financial debt and attempts to reach the elusive Land of Canaan while butting heads with the formidable Great Spirit of Time known as Chronos.

 Over the course of the game, Ludger encounters each party member from the original Tales of Xillia and becomes friends with them.
 Additionally, players are also able to recruit King Gaius and the Great Spirit Muzet for their team as well.
 This is certainly a welcome addition as I quite enjoy both characters’ personalities and fighting styles.
 Elle Mel Marta, the young girl who Ludger runs into at Trigleph station also joins the party as well but in a more supportive role as she’s too young to actually fight.
 Instead, she manages the role of being Rollo’s caretaker as the plump cat is prone to following Ludger around on his adventures.

 Tales of Xillia 2 is divided up into sixteen main story chapters with a prologue and a total of five different endings based on player choices.
 Three of these endings are directly tied to the main story while the remaining two are post-game joke endings that are more for fan service than anything else.
 That being said, both joke endings are quite funny and well worth a watch if you have a chance to.
 If you’re going for the Platinum then you’ll have to watch them anyway as there are trophies linked to them.
 One ending is unlocked for completing the Illusionary Darkness bonus dungeon and the Coliseum’s Elite Party fight.
-The other ending is unlocked for paying off Ludger’s debt which he obtains early on in the main story after he, Elle and Rollo are given medical treatment after a serious incident.
+The other ending is unlocked by paying off Ludger’s debt which he obtains early on in the main story after he, Elle and Rollo are given medical treatment after a serious incident.

 While the main story isn’t quite as long as the original narrative, Tales of Xillia 2 manages to bolster this by introducing several side-story episodes for each recruitable party member.
 Jude, Milla and Alvin have the most episodes while Elize, Rowen, Leia, Gaius and Muzet all have four episodes each.
 These side-stories serve to not only flesh out each character’s motivations but also provide an opportunity to significantly boost their affinity level with Ludger.
 This, in turn, allows Ludger to learn new skills and artes that he can use on the battlefield along with unique outfits for the fashion conscious.